 The BRC, which has written terms of reference approved by the Board, meets at least twice per year or as and when the circumstances or events merit it.
-The BRC met seven times during the financial year 2021 and up-to-date of this report.
+The BRC met five times during the financial year 2022.
 The functions of the BRC are set out below: